 I’ve always been conflicted by the ways of our modern society.
-I couldn’t ever find any clear path to a “career” and had had more than enough experience of “education” in the dozen-or-so years spent in public schools.
+I couldn’t ever find a clear path to a “career” and had had more than enough of the experience of “education” in the dozen-or-so years spent in public schools.
 They were, in fact, torturous.
 Why would I want anything more to do with that system?

 The trouble was, however, I had no mentors nor examples of those who lived by their excitement, passions or artful selves.
-Well, not any who actually earned a living doing these things, save a select few millionaires who made it big in Amway.
-It was with endless frustration that I would attempt to find other means of sustaining and supporting myself, to quickly develop the ever-prized “residual income” that would allow me to buy back my time and thus pursue avenues of genuine fulfilment.
-One can see how my thus-far established life philosophy would again be a hindrance in this self-employment, entrepreneurial adventure.
+Well, not any who actually earned a living doing these things.
+It was with endless frustration that I would attempt to find other means of sustaining and supporting myself, to quickly develop the ever-prized “residual income” that would allow me to buy back my time and freedom and thus pursue avenues of genuine fulfilment.
+One can see immediately how my established life philosophy would again be a hindrance in this self-employment, entrepreneurial adventure.
 Fail!

-Then, along came other excuses to defer and delay getting on with making real and solid plans.
+Then, along came other excuses to defer and delay getting on with making real plans, anything to avoid committing to a path and to seeing it through to success or failure.
 If only I could find someone to share it with, to make plans with, to have as a feedback loop and to help me decide on what to do with myself.
-Basically, a mommy or daddy to make decisions for me.
+Extrinsic validation.
+Happiness from someone else.
+Or, a mommy or daddy to make decisions for me.
 (N.B.
 Parents, resist the urge to coddle your children.
 Expose them to those who can mentor, challenge, guide and teach them, if you cannot, will not, or are otherwise unable to step up.
 It’s not about you, nor the compromises and sacrifices you have had to make for them.
 You chose to have a child.
 They owe you nothing for that choice.
 Not ever.)

 I thought many times I had made a real commitment to my purpose and my path.
 I did the business things, prepared the technicalities, produced some products, and honed my skills.
 But again, follow-through has nothing to do with fanciful intentions and fantastical ideals.
-Real success is arduous, repetitive, and demands persistence — if only to break through our own barriers of limiting beliefs.
-In fact, holding a vision, meditating on the ultimate dreams and goals, repeating affirmations and all of the other likely spiritual bypasses are inevitably moot.
+Real success is arduous, repetitive, and demands persistence — if only to break through our barriers of limiting beliefs.
+In fact, holding a vision, meditating on the ultimate dreams and goals, repeating affirmations, and all the other common spiritual bypasses, are inevitably moot.
 They’re convenient methods of skirting the real work of unpacking, acknowledging, processing and deleting the underlying conditions that keep us spinning our wheels and stunting our growth, expansion and requisite wisdom.